ayonious/deutsch-notizen/docs/prufung/B2/Wortschatz.md

 - Dazu: (for that/in addition) => Sie haben dazu 30 sekunden zeit. (to do this you have 30s time)
 - Dazu: (for that/in addition) => wollen Sie etwas noch dazu? (do you want something more?)
-- Demütig (humble) Um u lernen muss man demütig sein.
+- Demütig (humble) Um zu lernen muss man demütig sein.
 - Düster: (dark): Die Welt sieht düsterer aus

 ## E